-The bright flowers of this drought tolerant plant grow well especially in daytime temperatures of up to 75 degrees and nighttime temperatures of 60 to 65 degrees.
-The lowest temperatures the plant can resist revolves around 50 to 55 degrees during winter.
+The bright flowers of this drought-tolerant plant grow well, especially in daytime temperatures of up to 75 degrees and nighttime temperatures of 60 to 65 degrees.
+The lowest temperatures the plant can resist revolve around 50 to 55 degrees during winter.

 You should only mist the leaves during sunny, cloudless days.
 Avoid doing so during dull, cloudy winter days.
 Alternatively, you can grow the plant in wide saucers filled with damp pebbles to increase humidity.